The snorkel trips are offered from Khao Lak, and you get a pick up at the hotel.

 Weather in the Maldives is determined by a tropical climate.
 That means it's warm and humid.
 However, the high humidity is bearable because of the gentle and steady sea breeze.
 Regardless of the two monsoon seasons and the distance between north and south (about 800 km), the temperatures are quite stable.
 Throughout the year and the whole region, the highs reach 31°C (89°F), and the lows hover around 25°C (77°F).
 That means, temperatures can vary slightly depending on the season, but it's safe to say that they remain consistent year-round between 26°C (79°F) and 29°C (84°F).
 More interesting is the rainfall:

 Of course, in the wet season it looks like there might be a lot of rain.
-However, rain showers are often brief and rain for a full week or so is unlikely.
+However, rain showers are often brief and the sun is back within 1-2 hours.
+While 2 days of rain in a row can happen, it is unlikely that it will rain for a full week.
 Usually your trip won't be spoiled in the wet season!
 Read our season overview below for more details about the rain during the monsoons.
 Rainy days are also slightly different in terms of the region: In the dry season, the southern part (Addu Atoll) receives as twice as much rain than the northern and central part (Malé).
 For example 10 rainy days instead of 5 in February.
 But this only applies to the months between January and March/April.
 In other months it's pretty much the same for most regions.
 Also keep in mind, that these are usually brief rain showers.
 Another important aspect is the water temperature: It remains stable between 28°C and 30°C (82 - 86°F) during the whole year.
 Although water temperature, as well as the general temperature, don't vary a lot, the two monsoons bring different weather conditions in terms of rain and wind:

 - Dry Season (North East Monsoon / Winter): The dry season starts in November/December and lasts until April.
 It is influenced by the winter monsoon.
 At the beginning and at the end of the dry season expect a little more rain.
 The driest months are January, February, and March, but brief showers can occur.
 The northern and the central region experience the 'full dry season' while the southern part of the Maldives gets a little more rain during these months.
 The dry season also brings calm seas and either clear skies slightly clouded with beautiful formations.
 There is also significantly less wind, and the sea is often extremely flat.